The Institute for Transport Studies was the first academic unit in the UK to achieve ISO 9001 certification in 1995.

 - To increase the quantity and quality of the Institute’s publications output in refereed journals

-- To ensure staff have a full programme of work for their forward plan
+- To ensure staff have an appropriate programme of work

 - To ensure research is delivered in a timely manner, within budget, and is of high quality